-Below is a slide show of a lifesize narwhal that we have for sale; please inquire for pricing:
+Below is a slide show of a Artificial Life-Size Narwhal that we have for sale; interested parties can purchase the narwhal mount.

 On our website, you can explore the history, biology and habitat of the narwhal, and also discover the rare phenomenon of double narwhal tusks.
 Narwhal tusks are prized, as harvested, for their natural beauty, but their ivory is also used in the creation of narwhal tusk ivory art.